 Upon ordination the young cleric's world changes dramatically.
 In the course of the ordination liturgy he is given what he has been taught are the awesome powers of the priest.
 He is now admitted to the inner circle of the sacred clerical world, a world that depends for its survival on the exalted and mystical theology of the priesthood but also upon a veil of secrecy that protects the clerical world and helps maintain the illusion of mystery and power.
 This dimension tends to reinforce narcissism and strip the cleric of empathy.
 Throughout his years of training the seminarian practiced docility, obedience and deference realizing all the while that the day would come when he would enter this mysterious and privileged class.
 The understanding of the priesthood is not shaped by service to others and a fundamental equality of all People of God.
 Rather, the emphasis is on the powers given at ordination, the superiority of the celibate, clerical life and the identification of the priest with Jesus Christ.
+He enters the sanctuary on the day or ordination as an ordinary man but emerges "ontologically changed" which in essence means that his very being has been somehow altered by the reception of the sacrament of orders.

 The traditional Catholic teaching on human sexuality is woven into the clericalist spirituality in such a way that it has a harmful impact on both victim and priest-perpetrator.
 Priests and their victims are both taught that any sexual act, thought or desire outside of marriage is a mortal sin which, unless absolved by a priest in confession, can be a potential sentence of eternity in hell.
-Catholic children are immersed in this distorted and harmful teaching before they even realize what sexuality is all about and are taught that once they attain the age of seven they have reached the age of reason and are therefore capable of a mortal sin.
-Priests on the other hand, though they too have been immersed in the traditional teaching are also taught that by the assumption of celibacy they are raised to a higher level of human existence since the virginal or chaste state is significantly higher than the married state and all because of absence of any form of sexual contact.
+Catholic children are immersed in this distorted and harmful teaching before they even realize what sexuality is all about and are taught that once they attain the age of seven, known in traditional Catholic moral theology as the age of reason, they are therefore capable of a mortal sin.

+Priests on the other hand, though they too have been immersed in the traditional teaching, are also taught that by the assumption of celibacy they are raised to a higher level of human existence since the virginal or chaste state is significantly higher than the married state and all because of absence of any form of sexual contact.
 Many priests work celibacy into their self-image seeing it as a sign of a special divine power shared with them and as an aspect of their lives that distinguishes them from all others.

-Sexual violation of a Catholic minor by a priest is especially destructive precisely because of the victim's toxic belief system about the church, salvation and the priest.
+Sexual violation of a Catholic minor by a priest is especially destructive precisely because of the victim's toxic belief system about the Church, salvation and the priest.
 Unlike ministers of other Christian denominations, priests are identified not as representatives of Christ but with Christ himself.
 The grooming and seduction are mistaken by victims, parents and most other observers as an innocent interest, often welcomed and encouraged by parents.
-When the abuse itself finally happens most victims have described their reactions with words like "paralyzed," "dumbfounded," "stunned" and "afraid."
-If the abuse continued and the victim was drawn into what has been erroneously described as a "relationship" but which actually is a toxic bond, the victim's Catholic nurture and conditioning provide the explanation for the often-confounding reaction to the priest-perpetrator.
+When the abuse itself finally happens most victims have described their reactions with words like "paralyzed,"

+"dumbfounded," "stunned" and "afraid."
+If the abuse continued and the victim was drawn into what has been erroneously described as a "relationship" but which actually is a highly toxic bond, the victim's Catholic nurture and conditioning provide the explanation for the often-confounding reaction to the priest-perpetrator.